 · Prices are very cheap compared to summer prices.
 So this is the best time to visit.

-· Official currency is Estonian Kroon, but some places take Euro.
+· The official currency is the Estonian Kroon, but some places take the Euro.

 By Nicole from Eatlivetraveldrink

 Winter City Breaks In Europe: Wrap-up